 - While in a call, click the “Att.
 Transfer” button .

 - Dial the number or name you want to transfer the call to, or select a contact from Presence, Phonebook or Call History, click the “Call” button and announce the caller waiting on the line.
 The line on hold will be marked as orange while the active line is marked in green.

 - After confirming that the recipient wants to take the call, click the “Transfer” button , hang up, and the call will be transferred to the recipient.

 This feature is a great help, especially for receptionists.
 In the Receptionist view, you can transfer a call just by using drag and drop.

 The 3CX client also includes an integrated BLF panel.
 It works just like the BLF panel on your IP Phone, a small light tells you whether an extension is busy or not and allows you to easily transfer calls.
 Think of it as your favorite and most-used extensions list.

 Go to the “Quick Menu” and select the “Show BLF side panel.”
 The BLF’s are set by your administrator.
 The procedure is the same as described above, but instead of typing the number or the name of the recipient you just click on the desired extension from the BLF panel.
-Important: If you have installed the v15 SP1 commercial editions only, you will be able to configure the BLF from your client by pressing the right click on the desired button.
+Important: If you have installed the v15 SP1 and above commercial editions only, you will be able to configure the BLF from your client by pressing the right click on the desired button.
 For more information go here.

 - Using Presence/Status with the 3CX client – What is the Presence Function, how to set it and use it.